Corin-R/website-template/README.md

 # website-template

-This is my template to
+This is my template to quickly deploy a fancy website.

+Coming Features:

+- Database
+- Auth via MSAL

+## How to run

+`Podman/docker compose up --build`

+Automatically runs a container, which listens to changes in its framework.

+Backend is `FastAPI`
+Frontend is `React`